Nitecore MH25GTS

 Conclusion: 5 stars ☆☆☆☆☆ Excellent

-It’s pretty hard to give a low score to such a great light.
-1 thing that you have to keep in mind is that I don’t use most of my lights that often.
+Giving a low score to such a great light is pretty hard.
+1 thing you must remember is that I don’t use most of my lights that often.
 When I notice any negative points I tell them in the Cons section.
-But the MH25GTS is a good performer, but a little on the expensive side.
+The MH25GTS is a good performer, but it is a little expensive.

 Where to buy Nitecore MH25GTS:

-Unfortunately, the Nitecore MH25GTS is not sold anymore.
+Unfortunately, the Nitecore MH25GTS is discontinued.
 You better look at one of its siblings.
 Check out all our Nitecore flashlight reviews.